-Transportation: Take the bus bound for Yawatahama from Matsuyama Shieki bus stop #4 and get off at Ozu Honmachi.
+Transportation: Take a bus bound for Yawatahama from Matsuyama Shieki #4 and get off at Ozu Honmachi.
 It takes one hour and 20 minutes.
-Or from JR Matsuyama station take the JR express train bound for Uwajima and get off at Ozu.
+Or take a JR express train bound for Uwajima and get off at Ozu.
 It takes 40 minutes.
 From the station it takes 15 minutes by taxi to get to the park.
-Combine this with Garyu sanso villa and Ozu castle for a full day of sightseeing.
+Combine this with the Garyu sanso villa and Ozu castle for a full day of sightseeing.

 GOLDEN WEEK (April 29-May 5)